nrkno/dotnetskolen/README_EN.md

 </Project>
 ```

-Repeat the step above for `test/integration/NRK.Dotnetskolen.IntegrationTests.fsproj` to change the SDK project type to the integration test project:
+Repeat the step above for `test/integration/NRK.Dotnetskolen.IntegrationTests.fsproj` to change the SDK project type of the integration test project:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>